 The capital city of Bangkok and Chiang Mai are two main places that you should add on your Thailand itinerary 1 week.
 For history buffs, a visit to Ayutthaya or Kanchanaburi is lovely too.
 You are planning a trip to Thailand and wondering what to do in this country for a week.
 Below suggestions may help:

-The next adventure is taking a boat trip in Ayutthaya, like we travel back in time, as the world merchants did.
-It worth to hire an expert tour guide for your day trip so you can know interesting stories about Portuguese, Japanese and Dutch traders who stayed and did business there.
+The next adventure is taking a boat trip to Ayutthaya to feel like traveling back in time like how world merchants did.
+It worths to hire an expert tour guide for your day trip so you can know interesting stories about Portuguese, Japanese and Dutch traders who stayed and did business there.
 The last attraction on this trip is exploring old temples and ruins in the central area.

 Joining this activity, you will have a day without stress, just live with nature with a lot of fun.
 Preparing good for the baby elephants, taking them to the waterfalls and bath for them.
 This is also a good experience for your children to teach them how to treat animals with respect and love.